andreasbm/router-slot/blueprint.md

 import "@appnest/web-router";
 ```

-### `web-router`
+### `router-slot`

-The `web-router` component acts as a placeholder that marks the spot in the template where the router should display the components for that route part.
+The `router-slot` component acts as a placeholder that marks the spot in the template where the router should display the components for that route part.

 ```html
 <router-slot>